chinapedia/wikipedia.abstract.en/Page/Thyroid.md

 Function

-Thyroid_system.svgs T₃ and T₄ have a number of metabolic, cardiovascular and developmental effects on the body.
+s T₃ and T₄ have a number of metabolic, cardiovascular and developmental effects on the body.
 The production is stimulated by release of thyroid stimulating hormone (TSH), which in turn depends on release of thyrotropin releasing hormone (TRH).
 Every downstream hormone has negative feedback and decreases the level of the hormone that stimulates its release.|alt=Diagram explaining the relationship between the thyroid hormones T3 and T4, thyroid stimulating hormone (TSH), and thyrotropin releasing hormone (TRH)]]

 Thyroid hormones